 There’s no denying that Android as an OS has come a long, long way from what it used to be in its early days.
 But there still are certain areas where Android needs to improve upon and with the two developer preview releases of Android O, it seems Google is still not seeing those shortcomings.
-Android’s built-in monitoring tools such as the Battery usage stats are still not accurate enough 10 years later.
+Android’s built-in monitoring tools such as the Battery and CPU usage stats are still not accurate enough 10 years later.
 Although the built-in battery usage stats provide some idea as to which apps are draining the battery, it pales in comparison to the charts and graphs provided by GSam Battery Monitor.

 GSam is equipped with a wide array of graphs detailing the user about almost every technical aspect of the device’s performance.
 Even the battery usage is more detailed compared to the stock Android tools.
 The app is available for free but is ad-supported.
 To its credit, the ads aren’t as intrusive and there are no annoying pop-ups.
 Moreover, the ads can be turned off in the app preferences without paying anything.